Bahamas Pet Import Requirements

 What is a Pet Passport?

 We refer to a pet passport as a collection of documents that fulfill the Bahamas pet import requirements for dogs or cats entering this country.
 This term is not to be confused with an official EU Pet Passport issued in the European Union for EU-resident pets.
-Your pet’s passport to enter the Bahamas will include import permit, proof of microchip, current rabies vaccination, and an export health certificate issued by a licensed veterinarian in the origination country.
+Your pet’s passport to enter the Bahamas will include an import permit, proof of microchip, current rabies vaccination, and an export health certificate issued by a licensed veterinarian in the origination country.

 Animals Eligible for These Pet Import Requirements

-These rules apply to the transport of domestic dogs and cats including assistance and service animals.
+These rules apply to the transport of domestic dogs and cats, including assistance and service animals.
 Unless 5th generation removed from the pedigree, wolf hybrids, Savannah and Bengal cats cannot be imported under these regulations.
-Owners of other types of pets (amphibia, reptiles, birds, rabbits, rodents) covered by these regulations should refer to IMPORTING OTHER PET ANIMALS TO THE BAHAMAS below.
+Owners of other types of pets (amphibia, reptiles, birds, rabbits, and rodents) covered by these regulations should refer to IMPORTING OTHER PET ANIMALS TO THE BAHAMAS below.

 Note: No pets will be permitted to enter the Bahamas from either Cuba or Haiti.
 Dogs and cats must be a minimum of six months of age prior to entering the Bahamas.